api3dao/airnode/packages/operation/README.md

 `requesters` - a key/value object where the key represents the unique requester contract name and the value represents the requester options.
 All names defined correspond with actual contracts in the `contracts/folder`.
 See the [client documentation](https://github.com/api3dao/api3-docs/blob/master/request-response-protocol/requester.md) for more details.

-`requester.[name].endorsers` - a list of sponsors who have endorsed the requester.
-See the [endorsement documentation](https://github.com/api3dao/api3-docs/blob/master/request-response-protocol/endorsement.md) for more details.
+`requester.[name].sponsors` - a list of sponsors who have sponsored the requester.
+See the [sponsorship documentation](https://github.com/api3dao/api3-docs/blob/master/request-response-protocol/endorsement.md) for more details.

 ### 5. sponsors